hibridon/hibridon/README.md

   Where `<executable>` is one of the executable you defined in the CMakeLists.txt configuration file, e.g.: `NH3-H2.exe`.

 ## 5. Test Hibridon (Optional)
-Hibridon testing must be activated (see previous section).
+Hibridon testing must be enabled (see previous section).
-The following commands need to be executed within the hibridon build directory (e.g. ~/hib_build/project/hibridon/).
+The following commands need to be executed within the Hibridon build directory (e.g. ~/hib_build/project/hibridon/).

 - **Run all tests**
     ```bash